-- D. If a faculty member submits grades for a covered course that conform to the grading curves (both as to the required grades and as to the required cumulative average), the Registrar shall process the grade as usual.
-If they do not, they shall be returned to the professor for adjustment to conformity to the curves.
-The Registrar shall not process any grades for a course until all grades for the course conform to the grading curves, unless a waiver has been obtained from the Dean or Associate Dean for Academics. - E. In extraordinary circumstances, the Dean or Associate Dean for Academics may grant a waiver for a professor not conforming to the grading curves for a particular course for a particular semester.
-It is not considered "extraordinary circumstances" that a professor simply considers the curve too strict or too generous, in whole or in part, or the class too strong or too weak for the curve to be applicable.
+4. A faculty member shall submit mid-term exam grades, final exam grades and final course grades to the Associate Dean for Academics within the time designated by the Associate Dean.
+If a faculty member submits grades for a covered course that conform to the grading curves (both as to the required grades and as to the required cumulative average), the Associate Dean shall process the grade(s) as usual by notifying the faculty member that the grades may be added, by them, to their course WebAdvisor page, subject to verification by the University Registrar.
+If the grades do not comply with the curve, they shall be returned to the faculty member for adjustment in conformity with the curve and resubmission to the Associate Dean.
+The Registrar shall not process any grades for a course until all grades for the course conform to the grading curves, unless a waiver has been obtained from the Dean or Associate Dean for Academics.

+5. In extraordinary circumstances, the Dean or Associate Dean for Academics may grant a waiver for a faculty member not conforming to the grading curves for a particular course for a particular semester.
+It is not considered "extraordinary circumstances" that a faculty member simply considers the curve too strict or too generous, in whole or in part, or the class too strong or too weak for the curve to be applicable.
 Any such waiver shall be reported to the Academic Standards Committee in writing, together with the reasons for the waiver.

-II.
-Grading
+B. Grading

-A. The School of Law uses a letter grade system as follows:
+1. The School of Law uses a letter grade system as follows:

 A 4.00 C 2.00

 A- 3.67 C- 1.67

 B + 3.33 D+ 1.33

 B 3.00 D 1.00

 B- 2.67 D67

-C + 2.33 F 0.00
+C+ 2.33 F 0.00

-B. Explanation of Grades
+2. Explanation of Grades